Three products tubes containing TaqMan SNP genotyping positive controls

 The Centers for Disease Control and Prevention (CDC) provides genetic information on cell line DNAs that can be used as reference materials for genetic testing and assay validation for human samples.
 Some of these cell lines were characterized by the Genetic Testing Reference Materials Coordination Program (GeT-RM).
 One major focus category is the ′Genetic Inherited Disease & Pharmacogenetics′ section.
 You can download tables of reference samples that contain pharmacogenomics (PGx)/drug metabolism enzyme (DME) or disease allele variants, many of which have been confirmed by multiple labs and genetic testing technologies, from the CDC website.

-What if I can’t find a positive control cell line or gDNA?
+What if I cannot find a positive control cell line or gDNA?

-If you can’t find the SNP sequence you are looking for in the Coriell repository, there are a number of companies, including Thermo Fisher Scientific, that will produce oligonucleotides or plasmids with your variant of interest.
+If you can’t find the SNP sequence you are looking for in the Coriell repository, there are several companies, including Thermo Fisher Scientific, that will produce oligonucleotides or plasmids with your variant of interest.
 If the assay you use is a pre-designed assay you can contact technical support at techsupport@thermofisher.com to get help identifying an appropriate sequence that will encompass the amplicon.

 Genomic DNA (gDNA) and plasmids containing cloned target sequences are commonly used as standards in quantitative PCR.
 In addition to major or minor allele sequences encompassing assay amplicon sequences, we recommend that plasmids contain the RNase P RPPH1 gene to enable quantitation of plasmids using the TaqMan RNase P assay before use in genotyping experiments.
 This way, you can normalize the amount of plasmid by getting Ct values close to those of your samples.
 Contact technical support for more information.